lelumthikshana/cricketbot/README.md

 ### Inspiration :

-- [Userge](https://github.com/UsergeTeam/Userge "Userge") - This Project takes Pmpermit insprition from Userge
+- This whole project base on WHATSBOT!!

 ### Credits :